Nicholls Colonels: Women's basketball

 The team represents Nicholls State University in Thibodaux, Louisiana, United States.
 The school's team currently competes in the Southland Conference, which is part of the NCAA Division I. Nicholls' first women's basketball team was fielded during the 1974–75 season.
 The team plays its home games at 3,800-seat Stopher Gymnasium and are coached by Justin Payne.

 Women's beach volleyball

 The team represents Nicholls State University in Thibodaux, Louisiana, United States.
 Nicholls launched its beach volleyball program in the 2019 season (2018–19 school year), and played its first season as an independent.
 The Colonels now compete in the Southland Conference, which added beach volleyball as an official conference sport for the 2020 season.
 The team plays its home matches at the Thibodaux Regional Sports Complex and the team is coached by Jonea Rima.

 Cross country

 The program represents Nicholls State University in Thibodaux, Louisiana, United States.
-The program includes separate men's and women's cross country teams, both of which compete in the Southland Conference, which is part of the NCAA Division I. The teams are coached by Stefanie Slekis.
+The program includes separate men's and women's cross country teams, both of which compete in the Southland Conference, which is part of the NCAA Division I. The teams host home meets at Nicholls Farm and are coached by Stefanie Slekis.